 Immigrants from Italy represented the largest immigrant group in the United States in 1960.
 How did this population change over time?
-And what about other immigrant groups, for instance, from Argentina or Bangladesh?
-This tool allows you to view the trends in the size of the immigrant population from a given country between 1960 and 2013.
+And what about other immigrant groups, for instance, from Brazil or China?
+This tool allows you to view the trends in the size of the immigrant population from a given country between 1960 and 2014.
 Select (or deselect) countries from the menu on the right to visualize the population change over time.

 1) The term "immigrants" (or "foreign born") refers to people residing in the United States who were not U.S. citizens at birth.
 This population includes naturalized citizens, lawful permanent residents (LPRs), certain legal nonimmigrants (e.g., persons on student or work visas), those admitted under refugee or asylee status, and persons illegally residing in the United States.